Mid Century Modern Cedar Chest Makeover Using Paint Couture and a Paint Wash Technique

 I was so excited when I found this piece!
 So many people ask how I come up with ideas for pieces and that’s just it…….sometimes I immediately have a vision and other times I have to stare at it for awhile and look for inspiration before it hits me and I know exactly what I want to do!

-completely dry I lightly sanded with a fine sandpaper to create a smooth surface before applying American Paint Company topcoat, aka liquid gold, for beautiful matte finish!
+Once the piece was completely dry, I lightly sanded with a fine sandpaper again to create a smooth surface before applying my Bigtop from DIY Paint, aka liquid gold, for a beautiful matte finish!

+Now, there was one more ick-factor I needed to take care of.
 The green scratched flocking in the bottom drawer had to go!
 I cut a piece of paintable wallpaper to fit in the drawer and placed it right over the felt.
-I painted it blue and cover with a couple layers of topcoat to protect.
+I painted it blue and covered it with a couple layers of topcoat for protection.
+Piece of cake!

 ** RECALL INFORMATION: There have been many reports of children becoming trapped inside the cedar chests and suffocating to death.
 As a result, Lane has recalled the latch & lock on 12 million cedar chests manufactured between 1912 and 1987.
 If you have a cedar chest, please be sure to check if the lock has been replaced!
 If not, you can easily contact the company and they will send you a free replacement.
 They are not difficult to replace.